eadf/boostvoronoi.rs/README.md

 [Boost 1.76.0 polygon::voronoi](https://www.boost.org/doc/libs/1_76_0/libs/polygon/doc/voronoi_main.htm) ported to 100% rust.
 This implementation of [Fortune's algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) works for line segments as well as points, making it useful for calculating centerlines [(like the title image above)](https://github.com/eadf/toxicblend.rs).

-Code still in development, not ready for any purpose.
+Code still in development, there are still bugs.
+All the remaining bugs I've noticed are also present in C++ boost voronoi.

 ![Rusty voronoi](img/img.png)